 Next up is fruits of course.
 If your kids don’t like vegetables but eat fruit, don’t worry too much, offer fruit instead.
 Most of the nutritional benefits are the same between fruits and vegetables.
 Offer fruits in all the colors of the rainbow, making sure to include seasonal fruit varieties.
 These come with the right amount of nutrients that are suited to the weather at that time of the year and provide natural immunity against illnesses.

-The Vit C in fruits helps guard against common cold and other illnesses.
+The Vit C in fruits helps guard against the common cold and other illnesses.
 The phytonutrients, antioxidants, vitamins, and minerals paired with fiber is what makes fruits and vegetables health foods with immune protective properties.

 How to offer: Cut up into appropriately sized pieces in a fruit platter, fruit smoothies, nice creams, popsicles, fruit skewers.

-The health benefits of turmeric are world renowned.
+The health benefits of turmeric are world-renowned.
 Turmeric is now recognized as the superfood with cancer-fighting properties.

 Luckily for us, Indian food has incorporated this immune boosting food for eons.
-In fact, I am sure most of us grew up drinking turmeric milk every morning as a part of the Indian breakfast routine.
+In fact, I am sure most of us grew up drinking turmeric milk every morning as a part of the Indian breakfast meal.

 Turmeric or Haldi contains a compound called curcumin, that is known for its anti-inflammatory properties that help boost immunity.

 Curcumin’s reported beneficial effects in arthritis, allergy, asthma, atherosclerosis, heart disease, Alzheimer’s disease, diabetes, and cancer might be due in part to its ability to modulate the immune system.
-Some researchers now believe in using this compound as an immune therapy for certain immune disorders. (source)
+Some researchers now believe in using this compound as immune therapy for certain immune disorders. (source)

 If you are wondering how to eat turmeric, then the answer is to eat it in the whole form, as root or in ground powder form where its own natural oils help the body to absorb the curcumin best.